 - Reactions captured as staff of the original store watch a series of real-world hacks unfold in front of their eyes.

 London, UK (10 January 2019) – Members of the public watched in astonishment recently as staff at a retailer of the iconic bike manufacturer Brompton arrived to find their store had been ‘hacked'.

 In its latest cyber initiative, global insurer Hiscox, a specialist in small business and cyber insurance, collaborated with Brompton Bicycle to stage a ‘real world' hack – simulating the effects of a cyber attack by constructing a complete clone of their east-London store overnight, hiring look-a-like staff and even stocking the shelves with counterfeit merchandise.

-Reactions of staff and passers-by1 (watch the video (external link)) were captured as the fake store - ‘3rompton' - opened its doors to the public on the opposite side of the road and subsequently launched a series of cyber attack simulations on the genuine Brompton store in Shoreditch.
+Reactions of staff and passers-by1 (watch the video) were captured as the fake store - ‘3rompton' - opened its doors to the public on the opposite side of the road and subsequently launched a series of cyber attack simulations on the genuine Brompton store in Shoreditch.